eduardomourar/okta-api-center/gateways/kong/readme.md

 ## Set up Kong

 Make sure you have Kong up and running.
-If you have not yet set up your Kong tenant, you might want to check out their [5-minute quickstart](https://docs.konghq.com/enterprise/latest/getting-started/quickstart/).
+If you have not yet set up your Kong tenant, you might want to check out their [docker installation instruction](https://docs.konghq.com/enterprise/latest/deployment/installation/docker/) or the [docker compose file](./docker-compose.yml).

 For now, you just need the URL of your Kong instance.
 The Kong API gateway typically runs on port 8000, so your url should look something like this: